Storytelling Symposium 2025

 In a world of constant change, how can leaders inspire transformations that truly endure?
 Tamsen Webster, acclaimed speaker and author of "Say What They Can't Unhear: The 9 Principles of Lasting Change," presents a groundbreaking approach to creating lasting shifts in organizations, markets, and individual lives.

-Jerome Deroy is the CEO of Narativ, Leadership Trainer and host of the Leadership Story Talks podcast.
+Jerome Deroy is the CEO of Narativ, Leadership Coach, and co-host of the Leadership Story Talks podcast.

 Motivational storytelling keynote speaker, facilitator, author, coach and podcast host.